holli/referer_tracking/README.md

 end

 OtherController
-  # This monitors saved items, enable in controllers you want it to be used
+  # This monitors saved items and creates RefererTracking items in db, enable in controllers you want it to be used
   cache_sweeper RefererTracking::Sweeper
 end